delta-one/dell-xps-15-9570-debian-linux/README.md

 ### Sound
 Sound should work out of the box incl. the internal microphone.
 Recording audio via the microphone of a headset also works out of the box, though it might require mixer adjustments.

+### Card Reader
+The SD-card reader should work out of the box.
+The device will be `/dev/mmcblk0` and the partitions are called `/dev/mmcblk0p1` and so on.
+They can then be mounted as usual.

 ### BIOS update
 There are 2 ways to update the BIOS: